Compiler Design Tutorials

 - Lex and Yacc: For lexical and syntax analysis.

-- LLVM: A modular compiler framework.
+- LLVM: A modular and reusable compiler framework.

-- GCC: A widely-used compiler for C and C++.
+- GCC: A widely-used open-source compiler.

 Best Practices for Tool Utilization